Blog

 Why Everyone's Talking About U.S. Tariffs on Goods and Services

-While not all products will see immediate price hikes, electronics are expected to face significant increases in the coming months.
-Earlier this year, Trump’s administration reached a temporary trade deal with China, pausing tariff hikes for 90 days but maintaining existing tariffs.
-With the pause set to end in August 2025, uncertainty remains.
-Meanwhile, countries without formal agreements are facing pre-April tariff levels, which could push electronics prices higher.
-Retailers are bracing for the impact, anticipating price pressures before back-to-school shopping and the holiday season, prompting many consumers to adjust their buying habits.
+Not all products will see immediate price hikes, but electronics are set for steep increases in the coming months.
+A temporary 90-day pause on tariff hikes ends in August 2025, and countries without agreements already face higher pre-April tariff levels, likely pushing prices even higher.
+Retailers are bracing for impact before back-to-school and holiday shopping, prompting consumers to change their buying habits.

 Why Do Governments Impose Tariffs?